Site Recovery Manager FAQ

 Key Features

-Which replication software is supported?
+Which replication software is supported with Site Recovery Manager?

-Site Recovery Manager requires either vSphere Replication or storage-based replication for iSCSI, FibreChannel, or NFS storage arrays.
+Site Recovery Manager requires either vSphere Replication or storage-based replication for Virtual Volumes, iSCSI, FibreChannel, or NFS storage arrays.
 For storage-based replication, VMware works with storage partners to ensure that customers can deploy Site Recovery Manager with their choice of storage and storage replication platform.
 Site Recovery Manager is architected to work with a wide variety of replication software through “storage replication adapter” plug-ins developed and certified by storage vendors for use with Site Recovery Manager.
 The current list of storage replication adapters and supported storage is available online in the Storage Partner Compatibility Matrix.

 New adapters can be added at any time without requiring a new release of Site Recovery Manager.
 Please contact your storage partner for specific information about when specific replication adapters will be available.